 Kari's arms felt like cement blocks, and her legs like old sandbags.
 Neodevimon was right; using that power sucked the energy out of her faster than Armor Digivolving did.
 No sooner had she realized this than she fell to one knee and her power disappeared.

 "Kari!"
 TK yelped, still paralyzed with terror.

-"Ugh… I'm sorry, TK…" she wheezed.
-"I thought I'd do better…"
+"Ugh… I'm sorry, TK," she wheezed, "I thought I'd do better…"

-Neodevimon walked up and slapped Kari away with the back of his hand.
+Neodevimon walked up and slapped her away with the back of his hand.
 She crashed down with a yelp and rolled almost to the edge of the island.
 "Why Dagomon wants you, I'll never know," he said, then turned to TK.
 "Now… are you ready for perdition, boy?"

 TK's eyes snapped to the beat-up Digimon who were just getting back on their feet, then to Kari, who panted on the ground.
-As he looked back up at Neodevimon, his fear boiled itself into rage.
-It was bad enough that the monster from his nightmares wanted to hurt Patamon and him, but to go after his friends!...
-On instinct he raised the broken D3, and it gave one slowed-down squeal before the screen shattered.
-Unimpressed, Neodevimon pulled back both claws to smash TK's skull.
+As he looked back up at Neodevimon, his fear boiled into rage.
+It was bad enough that the monster from his nightmares wanted to hurt Patamon and him, but to go after his friends!… On instinct he raised the broken D3, and it gave one slowed-down squeal before the screen shattered.
+Unimpressed, Neodevimon pulled back both claws to smash his skull.